 Previously known as the Merri Creek Market Garden, Joe’s Garden is our second certified organic farm growing organic produce such as herbs and vegetables.
 Irrigation water is taken from the mains supply and a 100,000 litre underground water tank collects rainwater from neighbouring townhouses.

-Our organic produce grown is sold through CERES Fair Food (delivering Monday – Saturday), through Open Food Network (delivering Wednesdays), or through Joe’s farm-gate market, every morning from 8.30am-1pm.
+Our organic produce grown is sold through CERES Fair Food and through Joe’s farm-gate market.

-The farm-gate is open Monday to Sunday morning from 8.30am until 1pm.
-Grab a coffee, and some fresh-baked pastries and buy organic produce direct from our resident farmer, Emily Connors.
+Come down to the farm-gate, grab a coffee, and some fresh-baked pastries and buy organic produce direct from our resident farmer, Emily Connors.
 To find out more about the last surviving market garden in Melbourne, email firstname.lastname@example.org

 Joe’s Market Garden is located on the Merri Creek Trail.
 The main entrance is located on Edna Grove, Coburg.
 Harding Street also provides access to the trail which runs along the southern side of the garden.